Here's what's in the bipartisan infrastructure bill - KESQ

 READ: Bipartisan infrastructure plan 2,700-page bill

+However, the package would add $256 billion to the deficit over the next 10 years, the Congressional Budget Office said in a report released Thursday.
+This could upend the delicate dance underway to get the bill through the Senate since negotiators had promised it would be paid for.

+Senators are making amendments to the text and will then send it to the House for approval before the bill heads to President Joe Biden’s desk.

-However, it is far short of the $2.25 trillion proposal that President Joe Biden unveiled in March.
+The package is far short of the $2.25 trillion proposal that Biden unveiled in March.
 That measure, known as the American Jobs Plan, included money for roads, bridges and public transportation, but it drew criticism from many Republicans for also making investments in areas not traditionally considered infrastructure, such as caregiving for aging Americans and workforce training.

 RELATED: Here’s how Biden’s infrastructure plan would impact key areas of American life

-Changes can still be made before the bill is voted on.
-The Senate could make amendments to the text and then it must be sent to the House for approval before making its way to the President’s desk.

-Here’s what we know so far about the latest version of the agreement, according to the bill text, as well as a fact sheet provided by the White House and a 57-page summary released last week.
+Here’s what we know so far about the latest version of the agreement, according to the CBO report, the bill text released Sunday, as well as a fact sheet provided by the White House and a 57-page summary released last week.

 Funding for roads and bridges

-Note: This story has been updated Thursday with the release of the Congressional Budget Office report.